Abe Lincoln may have said that you can’t always please everyone.

 33. Hister Beetle

-Hister Beetles are a type of insect that live all over the world.
+Hister Beetles are a type of insect that lives all over the world.
 There are over 1500 species.
 They come in a variety of shapes, sizes, and colors.
 These beetles can be found on nearly every continent except Antarctica.

-In Minnesota, there are at least 12 different species have been identified so far.
+In Minnesota, at least 12 different species have been identified so far.
 They can be found in forests, urban areas, parks, grasslands, and wetlands.
 The most common places you will see these beetles are near rotting wood or dead animals.

 One cool thing about Hister Beetles is that they don’t bite or sting humans!
-Our list of the different types of beetles in Minnesota is only complete with the Hipster Beetle!
+Our list of the different types of beetles in Minnesota is complete with the Hipster Beetle!

 34. Ivory Marked Beetle

 In the United States, there are many species of beetle.
-This creepy crawlies are found on every continent except Antarctica, and about one-third are only found in North America.
+These creepy crawlies are found on every continent except Antarctica, and about one-third are only found in North America.
 In Minnesota alone, there are over 400 species!

 One of Minnesota’s most well-known types of beetles is the Ivory Marked Beetle (Eburia quadrigeminata).
 This black beetle has a bright white dot near its head that looks like the letter I.